zjc19891106/MarkdownDisplayView/README.md

 ## 📝 Changelog

+### 1.5.1 (2026-01-07)

+- 🐛 **Bug Fix** - Fixed potential crash when processing Unicode characters (emoji, CJK characters) in streaming mode
+  - `MarkdownStreamBuffer.extractModule`: Use safe string index with `limitedBy` to prevent out-of-bounds crash
+  - `TypewriterEngine.calculateDelay`: Use safe string index to prevent crash when calculating delay for special characters

 ### 1.5.0 (2026-01-04)

 - 🚀 **Real Streaming Support** - New `MarkdownStreamBuffer` for intelligent real-time streaming from network/LLM APIs